BatchLabs/charlatan/README.md

   parentheses (e.g. `WHERE (foo > 2) AND (bar = "yo")`).
 The parser allows to use `&&` instead of `AND` and `||` instead of `OR`.
 It also support inclusive range tests, like `WHERE age BETWEEN 20 AND 30`.
+- `LIMIT N` can be used to keep only the first N matched records.
+It also support the MySQL way to specify offsets: `LIMIT M, N` can be used to get the first N matched records after the M-th.
 - `STARTING AT <index>` can be used to skip the first N records.
-- `LIMIT <count>` can be used to keep only the first N matched records.
+It’s equivalent to the `<offset>` field of the `LIMIT` clause, and if both clauses are used in a query, the last one will be used.

 Constant values include strings, integers, floats, booleans and the `null` value.